webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 ### Adding Collection Content

 Collections are the primary way of organizing and combining archived items into groups for presentation.
+Collections also allow you to view a combined replay of any archived items they contain; if a link is present when viewing a collection but the actual page is missing, and another item with that captured page is added to the collection, the link will now work as expected.

-!!! tip "Tip: Combining items from multiple sources"
+!!! tip "Tip: Patching a crawl with interactive archiving"
-    If the crawler has not captured every resource or interaction on a webpage, our [ArchiveWeb.page browser extension](https://webrecorder.net/archivewebpage) can be used to manually capture missing content and upload it directly to your org.
+    If the crawler has not captured every resource or interaction on a webpage, our [ArchiveWeb.page browser extension](https://webrecorder.net/archivewebpage) can be used to interactively capture missing content using your web browser and upload it directly to your org.

     After adding crawls and uploads to a collection, content from both will become available in the replay viewer.